Stochastic Series Expansion Quantum Monte Carlo for Rydberg Arrays: Results

 Next, we performed groundstate simulations of a $16\times 16$ square lattice Rydberg array with open boundary conditions.
 We set $M=10^5$, which we found gave sufficient energy convergence during preliminary runs.
 Independent simulations were performed over the range $\delta/\Omega \in [0, 1.75]$ in increments of $0.05$, each performing $10^5$ equilibration steps followed by $10^6$ measurements.

-The top left pane of Fig.~\ref{fig:2D_plot} shows the absolute value of the staggered magnetization density where we observe a transition from the disordered phase to the checkerboard phase, and the top right pane shows the corresponding autocorrelation times \cite{ambegaokar_ehrenfest2010,wallerberger2019efficient} for exclusive multibranch updates, exclusive line updates, and randomly choosing between line and multibranch updates at every MC step.
+For the value of $R_b = 1.2$, Samajdar {\it et al} reported the existence of a QPT from a disordered to checkerboard phase in two spatial dimensions on a square lattice \cite{samajdar_complex_2020}.
+The top left pane of Fig.~\ref{fig:2D_plot} shows the absolute value of the staggered magnetization density where we observe this transition, and the top right pane shows the corresponding autocorrelation times \cite{ambegaokar_ehrenfest2010,wallerberger2019efficient} for exclusive multibranch updates, exclusive line updates, and randomly choosing between line and multibranch updates at every MC step.
 The orders-of-magnitude improvement in autocorrelation time when using line updates exclusively is apparent again for this system.
 Not only this, but the autocorrelation time for the multibranch curve does not show a peak near the transition into the checkerboard phase.
 This is most likely attributed to the fact that the staggered magnetization error bar sizes and non-monotonicity of the multibranch (blue) curve indicate non-ergodic behaviour.

-One may question whether or not the comparison between the autocorrelation times of the line and multibranch updates is a fair one seeing as in one MC step the line update by construction will form more clusters than the multibranch update.
-Therefore, autocorrelation times for line and multibranch updates must be normalized to the number of individual clusters that are formed in one MC step.
-We observed that the number of clusters formed by the line update was approximately 10 to 20 times larger than for the multibranch update for the given $R_b$ and $\delta / \Omega$ values tested.
-It is therefore clear that the improvement in the autocorrelation time is not solely due to the increased number of clusters.

-Prompted by reported experimental results, Fig.~\ref{fig:2D_plot} also shows the Rydberg excitation $\expval{\hat{n}}$, which shows good agreement in qualitative behaviour with the experimental results in Extended Data Figure 7 from Ebadi \textit{et al.}\cite{ebadi_quantum_2020}, though this experimental data was performed at a different value of $R_b$.
+Motivated by reported experimental results, Fig.~\ref{fig:2D_plot} also shows the Rydberg excitation $\expval{\hat{n}}$, which shows good agreement in qualitative behaviour with the experimental results in Extended Data Figure 7 from Ebadi \textit{et al.}\cite{ebadi_quantum_2020}, though this experimental data was extracted at a different value of $R_b$.
 Lastly, the autocorrelation time of the Rydberg excitation density is shown in the bottom right of Fig.~\ref{fig:2D_plot}, which again demonstrates that the line update's performance drastically exceeds that of the multibranch update in this parameter range.